0cjs/sedoc/EE/periph/memory.md

   until the next falling edge occurs."
 Thus for 6502 `C̅E̅` should be qualified with φ2.
 See [forum.6502.org thread][f65 6380] for more.

+### Maxim SmartWatch RAM/ROM

+The [DS1216] series are are "smart sockets" placed between an SRAM IC and the PCB (they cannot be used with ROM).
+They convert 2K×8 through 512K×8 JEDEC static RAMs into nonvolatile memory (SmartWatch RAM) or just add a non-volatile clock (SmartWatch ROM).
+They use only Vcc, A0, A2, D0, /CE, /OE and /WE for control and access via reading/writing special 64-cycle sequences; all signals are also passed through to the SRAM.